17 Best Fall Activities for Families in Atlanta

 8. Go for a hike

 Take in the crisp, cool air and admire all that autumn has to offer at Chattahoochee Nature Center or during one of the many hikes in Atlanta.
-Friday and Saturday nights in late October, the Nature Center is hosting Halloween Hikes — a guided night hike for families.
+Friday and Saturday nights in late October, Chattahoochee Nature Center hosts Halloween Hikes –guided night hikes for families.
 Meet woodland creatures and hear how they live, enjoy a campfire, crafts and more.
 Visit the website for more details and to purchase advanced tickets.

 9. Celebrate Halloween during Boo at the Zoo